 Our nationally-recognized Behavior Modification program uses trained volunteers and shelter staff to help dogs who are placed into one of three categories:

 Volunteers are trained on a behavior modification plan that will help each dog.
 Polite Pooches, for instance, are asked to wait before going through doors and encouraged to keep “four on the floor” and not jump.
 Enriched Einsteins need extra mental stimulation and a lot of outdoor time.
 Volunteers help Courageous Canines by rewarding these shy pups whenever they make a brave choice, like greeting a person or soliciting affection.

 Results.
-Between February and October 2012, we worked with more than 170 dogs, utilizing 18 volunteers who served more than 1,300 hours!
-Thirty seven of the dogs who required behavior modification work before they could be reassessed for adoption would likely have been humanely euthanized were it not for our program.
+In 2018, we worked with more than 240 dogs, many of which required behavior modification work before they could be reassessed for adoption would likely have been humanely euthanized were it not for our program.
 We are proud to use our resources, time and love to support those dogs who need a little extra TLC.
 Read full article in Humane Society for the United States “Animal Sheltering” magazine.

 Georgina, Courageous Canine

 Georgina came to the East Bay SPCA as part of a hoarding case.
 She lived in horrible conditions with a lot of other dogs and was under-socialized and had experience generalized fear.
 As a result, she was held out of our Adoption Program for one week in order to build her confidence through a lot of praise and rewards whenever she made “brave choices” such as soliciting affection from humans, walking through doorways, etc.

 After her Polite Pooch work with dedicated volunteers, she was able to enter the Adoption Program where she found a new home within a few short days!

 The beginning of Issabelle’s story is a sad one.
 After her owner passed away, she was surrendered to the East Bay SPCA by a family member who could not care for her.